Skip to content

 Admissions Policies

-• The university will "recruit, develop, and retain diverse students, faculty, staff, and administrators."
+• The university's 2019-2024 Strategic Plan states that it would "recruit, develop, and retain diverse students, faculty, staff, and administrators."

 Program and Research Funding